rust-lang/book/2018-edition/src/ch07-00-packages-crates-and-modules.md

 * *Modules* and the *use* keyword let you control the scope and privacy of paths.
 * A *path* is a way of naming an item such as a struct, function, or module.

 This chapter will cover all of these concepts.
-You'll be importing and exporting names to different scopes like a pro soon!
+You'll be bringing names into scopes, defining scopes, and exporting names to scopes like a pro soon!